-The Company has identified the different fields in which it participates as operating segments; such segments are added in two reportable segments: Neuquina basin and Noroeste - San Jorge and other basins.
+The Company has identified the different fields in which it participates as operating segments; such segments are added in two reportable segments: Neuquina basin and Noroeste - San Jorge basin and others.
 Each reportable segment is managed by an officer in charge, who is directly responsible for managing the operations in the fields of each basin.